Andoni Iraola: Bournemouth

 On 19 June 2023, Iraola was appointed manager of Bournemouth on a two-year deal.
 His first match in charge was a 1–1 home draw with West Ham United on 12 August, in which Dominic Solanke scored a late equaliser.
 He achieved his first win in the tenth league round, beating Burnley 2–1 with goals from Antoine Semenyo and Philip Billing.

 Iraola extended his contract with the club on 13 May 2024, until 2026; his Cherries team had just finished the season with a best-ever 48 points, in 12th place.
 On 2 November, he oversaw a 2–1 win over Manchester City, ending their 32-game unbeaten run in the domestic league.

+On 11 April 2026, Iraola achieved a 2–1 away defeat of leaders Arsenal.
+Three days later, he confirmed he would be leaving Bournemouth at the end of the campaign; he led them on an 18-match unbeaten streak, securing qualification for the Europa League for the first time in their history with a final sixth position.

+Liverpool

+On 4 June 2026, Iraola signed as head coach of Liverpool on a two-year contract; he replaced Arne Slot in the role, who had been dismissed on 30 May.
+His first match in charge was on 23 August, a 2–2 draw at Newcastle United where Dominik Szoboszlai salvaged a point through a late penalty.
+He achieved his first win at the third attempt on 4 September, beating Ipswich Town 2–0 with goals from Alexander Isak.
+Five days later, in his first ever UEFA Champions League game as a manager, his team defeated Atlético Madrid 2–1 at Anfield in the league phase.